 - Spinal tumors

 There are nonsurgical remedies available and regular exercises for moderate sciatic nerve pain.
-Unfortunately for others, when the pain doesn’t get any better on its own, a surgical approach may be the best solution for finding pain relief and preventing future injury.
-If you think you have sciatica, call your doctor.
-The primary step toward relieving pain is a proper diagnosis.
+Unfortunately for others, when the pain doesn’t get any better on its own, a surgical approach may be the best solution for pain relief and preventing future acute or chronic injury.